tbarron/dtm/README.md

 ## dt objects

-The main thing dtm exports is the 'dt' object.
-It contains an epoch time (which represents UTC by definition) and a timezone.
+The main thing dtm exports is the 'dt' class.
+Objects of this class contain an epoch time (which represents UTC by definition) and a timezone and represent a moment in time.

 The recommended method for importing the dt class is: